 The icy wind this far inland invigorated her hide as she followed Dox over the hilly pack snow, terrain forged thousands of years before the impact.
-Down the slope stood the time-ravaged remains of Camp Vostok; its buried foundation held a single enclosure and three broken walls.
+Down the slope stood the time-ravaged remains of Camp Vostok; its buried base left with a single enclosure and three broken walls.

 Two yards from Vostok’s wind ravaged sign lay the borehole that gave rise to their species.
-A pair of half-shell barriers marked its opening, considerably widened by Fifth Gen bizaki, who proved gracious enough to have planted rungs into the icy walls.
+A pair of half-shell barriers marked its opening, widened by Fifth Gen bizaki gracious enough to have planted rungs into the icy walls.
 Sofita descended gingerly and was some ways down before noticing the Donmat wasn’t above her.

 A bald head peeked over the opening.

 “I can keep a lookout, Kul.”